KDE/digikam-doc/setup_application/miscs_settings.rst

     Dialog under Windows When Install is Ready to be Processed

-Just press **Install** button to process the final stage.
-The current digiKam session will be closed and installer will be started.
+Just press **Install** button to complete the installation.
+The current digiKam session will be closed and the installer will be started.

 .. note::

-    AppImage Linux bundle do not require installation on the system.
-File is downloaded and ready to use.
-The dialog propose to open desktop files-manager at the download place instead.
+    The AppImage Linux bundle does not require installation on the system.
+The downloaded file is ready to use.
+In this case, the dialog will instead propose to open the desktop file manager.

 .. _appearance_settings: